pureal-code/pureal-os/README.md

 pureal-os
 =========
-We want to make a Kotlin IDE+calculator for Android.
+We want to make an easy to use IDE+calculator optimized for mobile and web.
+It will be Kotlin-based and cross-plattform available.